 Wheelchair assistants get free access to events organised by RAI Amsterdam.
 The person using the wheelchair will need to show a valid disability card and will need to pay for his/her own ticket.
 It will be clearly stated which exhibitions are organised by the RAI Amsterdam on the website.

 When borrowing a wheelchair at RAI Amsterdam, the assistent will not receive free entry.

-RAI Amsterdam is accesible for people using a wheelchair.
+RAI Amsterdam is accessible for people using a wheelchair.
 The aisles at the show floor are spacious and the surface is flat.
 Elevators and disability toilets are available.
 Visitors with an official 'disability card' can follow route 7 to P7-parking garage.
-With a disability card, parking costs € 18.00 (during Huishoudbeurs en Negenmaandenbeurs € 20.00) per 24 hours.
+With a disability card, parking costs € 5.50 per 24 hours.